digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 Understanding Internal Settlement with Examples
 ***********************************************

-To start, let us briefly revisit the concept of a :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>`, which consists of one or more :ref:`Instructions <type-daml-finance-interface-settlement-instruction-instruction-30569>`.
+To start, let us briefly revist the settlement process which was explained in the :doc:`Settlement <../../concepts/settlement>` section.
+A :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` consists of one or more :ref:`Instructions <type-daml-finance-interface-settlement-instruction-instruction-30569>`.
 Each instruction signifies a
 :ref:`RoutedStep <type-daml-finance-interface-settlement-types-routedstep-10086>`, delineating the